 Gauge/tension 25 sts and 14 rows 10 10 cm / 4 inches, in herringbone stitch design on 6 mm needles.

-Pattern notes: To keep the structure simple, the Front Panel and Back Panel are worked separately, including the neck, and then seamed together.
+Pattern notes: To keep the structure simple, the Front Panel and Back Panel are worked separately, including the neck, and then seamed together to produce the complete hot water bottle cover.
 You may work from one neck, down the panel and then up again if you wish to avoid the bottom seam, but will then need to reverse the neck shaping, casting on from the neck and will still need side seams.

-This design is slightly easier for right-handed knitters, and is also quite tight – if you are a naturally tight knitter consider using 6.5 mm needles.
+The design of this knitting pattern is slightly easier for right-handed knitters, and is also quite tight – if you are a naturally tight knitter consider using 6.5 mm needles.